cj-wang/mean-start/README.md

 ```

 All the Socket.IO modules must have a default export of type `SocketIO.Server`.
-They will be imported by `www.ts` and attached to the `express` server automatically.
+They will be imported by `www.ts` and be attached to the `express` server automatically.

 ### Angular Code scaffolding